Bounds to electron spin qubit variability for scalable CMOS architectures: Results

 To simulate this system, we use a path integral Monte Carlo approach~\cite{Ceperley1995}.
 This method is relatively fast and intrinsically includes the effect of interactions in the electron dynamics.
-For each exchange simulation, we sample realizations of likely paths of two electrons in a three-dimensional double quantum dot potential obtained from a finite elements simulation (see Fig.~\ref{fig4}\textbf{c}).
+For each exchange simulation, we sample realizations of likely paths of two electrons in a three-dimensional double quantum dot potential obtained from a finite elements simulation (see Fig.~\ref{fig5}\textbf{c}).
 Interface roughness can be readily included by defining a 3.1~eV step potential barrier to simulate the conduction band offset between silicon and the SiO$_2$ layer.
-The paths of these electrons are allowed to exchange between the dots, and the impact on the path action is used to estimate the exchange coupling~~\cite{Pedersen2010}.
+The paths of these electrons are allowed to exchange between the dots, and the impact on the path action is used to estimate the exchange coupling~\cite{Pedersen2010}.
+The full method is described in Ref.~\cite{CifuentesPIMC2023} and simulation details are included in the methods section.

-In Fig.~\ref{fig4}\textbf{d} we compare the J-gate tuning of the exchange coupling at random surface realizations with the experimental data obtained from devices A and C. Both of them are made with Pd/Ti gates with ALD oxides, which corresponds to the architecture studied here (Fig~\ref{fig1}\textbf{f}).
-Exchange control has also been measured in devices with Al gates \cite{tanttu2023}, observing larger control rates and variability due to the the absence of the ALD oxide \cite{Saraiva2022}.
-We plot the exchange $J$ against $V_J-0.5(V_{\rm P1}+V_{\rm P2})$, which is a rough measure of the voltage bias between the J-gate and the plunger gates.
+In Fig.~\ref{fig5}\textbf{d} we compare the J-gate tuning of the exchange coupling with random surface and trap realizations against the experimental data obtained from devices A and C. We plot the exchange $J$ against $V_J-0.5(V_{\rm P1}+V_{\rm P2})$, which is an approximate measure of the voltage bias between the J-gate and the plunger gates (our dots are fully isolated from the reference voltage set by the reservoir).
 All devices were tuned to the symmetric operation point~\cite{reed_reduced_2016}.
-We found that the experimental exchange couplings have a lower baseline than our simulations despite a good agreement with the exchange controllability rates $(d\log J/dV_{\rm J}) $(see Fig.~\ref{fig4}\textbf{h}).
-This is potentially associated to the valley interference in these devices.